The price to pay to move to the Grand Duchy

 Delphine, 30, works in the banking sector.
 When she arrived in Luxembourg, she made the choice to live in a flat share like most of her young colleagues.
 "I wanted to start by getting my bearings and meeting people", says the young woman from Aix-en-Provence.
 5 years later, this temporary arrangement has become permanent.
 “Renting a studio flat would cost me double of my current rent.
 As I work a lot and spend little time at home, I prefer to save on housing and treat myself to a great holiday.”

 In Luxembourg City, the supply of small living spaces is limited.
-Renting a studio costs more than 1,000 euros per month while it costs around 1,600 euros for a one-bedroom flat or a two-bedroom house.
+Renting a studio costs more than 1,000 euros per month while it costs around 1,600 euros for a two-bedroom house.

-Between the two, Bonnevoie appears as a good compromise.
-Near the centre, with an average rent of 1,337 euros.
+Between the two, Gasperich or the train station district appear as a good compromise.
+Near the centre, with an average rent of 1,430 euros.